-The content refers to the TeamGym Code of Points 2022-2024, V1.1 January 2022.
+The content refers to the TeamGym Code of Points 2022-2024, Revision A February 2024.

 The Technical Committee for TeamGym would like to thank Anders Frisk (SWE) for the preparation of text, pictures and videos for the ABC for Floor.
+Updates after the first release is made by Heli Lemmetty and Bianca Franzoi (TeamGym TC).